Product Guide

 The confirmation screen showing the appointment details, meeting link, and a success message

 Pro Tip: Encourage customers to add the appointment to their own calendar from the confirmation email.
-While Leenkies handles everything on your end automatically, a calendar reminder on the customer's side helps reduce no-shows and ensures they arrive on time.
+Leenkies handles your side automatically, but a calendar reminder on their end helps reduce no-shows.

 Summary of the Booking Flow